Inclement Weather Procedures

-As the Chignecto-Central Regional Centre for Education region is large, separate cancellation and closure decisions are made for each of the four families of schools.
+As our region is geographically large, separate cancellation and closure decisions are made for each of the four families of schools.

-When it is stormy or road conditions are poor, make sure school is open and busses are running before you send your children to the bus stop or bring them to school.
+When it is stormy or road conditions are poor, make sure to check if school is open and busses are running before you send your children to the bus stop or bring them to school.

 Closure and cancellation notices are sent to: